10 Myths/Facts About Geothermal Systems

-- Geothermal HVAC systems remove four times more kilowatt-hours of consumption from the electrical grid per dollar than wind and photovoltaic add to the electrical grid.
+- Geothermal HVAC systems remove four times more kilowatt-hours of consumption from the electrical grid per dollar than the wind and photovoltaic add to the electrical grid.
 Other technologies certainly play an important role, but geothermal HVAC is often the most cost effective way to reduce negative effects on the environment for conditioning spaces.

 3.Geothermal HVAC needs a lot of yard space for placing the polyethylene piping (Earth Loops).

-- It depends on the characteristics of the site, if needed the polyethylene piping (Earth Loops) can be buried vertically so that little above-ground surface is needed.
+- It depends on the characteristics of the site if needed the polyethylene piping (Earth Loops) can be buried vertically so that little above-ground surface is needed.
 If you have an available aquifer that can be tapped into then only a few square feet will be needed.